rjantjies/Propane-burner-as-apposed-to-liquid-pool-fire-FCO-test/README.md

    - Annualized recurring costs

      ### Nonrecurring costs
      Non-recurring costs refers to the one-time cost associated with acquiring a propane burner.
 Generally, it also includes the engineering costs to design the burner.
 To build a propane burner manufacturing and construction costs have to considered.
 Calibrating and certifying a propane burner once fully developed can also be seen as a nonrecurring cost.
 Whilst each of these are equally as important as the other, the major contributor to nonrecurring cost is the labour required to fabricate and assemble the test facility.

        ### Per-test costs
+      The per-test costs include all the recurring costs that are to be repeated for each test performed.
+The per-test costs incorporate the requirements and documentation, all pre-test preparations and fabrication, the labour involved in test execution, all post-test activities, material surcharges and non-labour costs.

         ### Annualized recurring costs
+        fbfhthr